 Modern drama, modern fiction, Shakespeare, autobiography as a literary form, nonfiction prose.

-African American literature; American literature and cultural history; modern and contemporary drama, poetry, and fiction; creative writing; American Indian fiction.
+African American literature, American literature and cultural history, modern and contemporary literature, creative writing, American Indian fiction.

 Gail Berkeley Sherman